sassoftware/pyviyatools/INSTALL.md

 *git clone https://github.com/sassoftware/pyviyatools.git*

+NOTE: to use the tools with Viya 4 clone the viya4_v1 branch

+*git clone https://github.com/sassoftware/pyviyatools.git -b viya4_v1*

+**Configure**

+The application properties file contains the default location of the sas-admin or viya cli.
+Edit this file to match the location of the cli and the cli name in your environment.

+The default values for Viya 3.x are:

+sascli.location=/opt/sas/viya/home/bin/
+sascli.executable=sas-admin

+The default values for Viya 4.x are:

+sascli.location=/opt/sas/viya/home/bin/
+sascli.executable=sas-viya

 **Authenticate**

 The pyviya tools use the sas-admin auth CLI to authenticate to Viya.
 To use the tool you must create a profile and authenticate.
 This process is documented in the SAS Viya Administration guide here.